asappresearch/sru/README.md

+## News
+SRU++, a new SRU variant, is released. [[tech report](https://arxiv.org/pdf/2102.1245))] [[blog](https://www.asapp.com/blog/reducing-the-high-cost-and-carbon-footprint-of-training-nlp-models-with-sru/)]

+The experimental code and SRU++ implementation are available on [the dev branch](https://github.com/asappresearch/sru/tree/3.0.0-dev/experiments/srupp_experiments) which will be merged into master later.

 ## About

 **SRU** is a recurrent unit that can run over 10 times faster than cuDNN LSTM, without loss of accuracy tested on many tasks.